yjacobo3573/JungleGame/README.md

        Below is a video showing full functionality [screen-capture (57).webm](https://github.com/user-attachments/assets/25320b16-a552-49c0-a0b0-4c7e73e2a469)

        For Assignment 5 I simply added an AI Patroling component to the enemies, so that they could detect when the player is close and start automatically moving around sort of patroling an area.
+This component works well regardless of the level I'm in and it simplifies the logic of things by calculating the distance between the player's x coordinate and the enemies y coordinate and deciding whether the distance is enough to start moving the enemy bodies.